swanjson/mentorJournal/README.md

 MAKE tinyRackBuilder's data private??? code should be fine??
 MAKE token or code to view the youtube video for a certain amount of time.

+# 2020_02_26

+What is the difference between checking out a merge/commit???? vs reset??

+QR codes directly translate into text.